petitnau/algorand-vaults/README.md

 ==
 bz not_finalize

-// Check that the pay transaction is non-closing gtxn 0 CloseRemainderTo global ZeroAddress
+// check if the pay transaction is non-closing gtxn 0 CloseRemainderTo global ZeroAddress
 ==
 bz not_finalize

-// check that the application call has a NoOp oncompletion txn OnCompletion int NoOp
+// check if the application call has a NoOp oncompletion txn OnCompletion int NoOp
 ==
 bz not_finalize

-// Check that the call has 1 argument ("finalize") txn NumAppArgs int 1
+// Check if the call has 1 argument ("finalize") txn NumAppArgs int 1
 ==